Motorcycle Accident Attorney in Indianapolis

 No. Only motorcyclists who are younger than 18 are required to wear helmets in Indiana.
 Your failure to wear a helmet is not a factor if another driver caused the accident.

-The insurance company may use your failure to wear a helmet as an argument to reduce compensation, but a skilled personal injury attorney can advocate for you in all settlement negotiations.
+The insurance company may use your failure to wear a helmet as an argument to reduce compensation, but a skilled Indiana motorcycle accident lawyer can advocate for you in all settlement negotiations.

 What happens if the insurance company claims that I was at fault for my crash?